 Remote monitoring and management of endpoints

-Automated patch management for Windows and third-party applications
+Automated patch management for third-party applications

 Scripting and automation for routine tasks